pazz/alot/COSTOMIZE.md

 key-value pairs that use "=" or ":" as separator, ';' and '#' are comment-prefixes.

 The default location for the config file is `~/.config/alot/config`.
-You can find a complete example config with the default values in `alot/defaults/alot.rc`.
+You can find a complete example config with the default values and their decriptions in `alot/defaults/alot.rc`.

 Note that since ":" is a separator for key-value pairs you need to use "colon" to bind